nusairc/Django-Signup-page-Jenkins-CICD-with-Helm/README.md

 ## Note

+- This is a sample project for demonstration purposes and learning purpose - it may cause errors as it created for academic purpose project.

-- This is a sample project for demonstration purposes.
-In a production environment, ensure proper security measures and secrets management are in place.
+-  In a production environment, ensure proper security measures and secrets management are in place.

 - Make sure to customize the Helm Chart and Kubernetes configurations according to your application's requirements and environment.

 - For production deployments, use a secure and private Docker registry and ECR setup.

 - In a real-world scenario, consider setting up Jenkins on a dedicated server or using a CI/CD platform, like GitLab CI or GitHub Actions, for better scalability and manageability.

+- In jenkins pipeline script update GITHUB,AWS,DOCKERHUB,k8s credentials accordingly. i have used sample variables,it wont work if you used the script without update

 Happy coding and deploying!